KathleenDollard/docs/docs/csharp/roslyn-sdk/incremental-source-generators/tips.md

 ## Attributes in `RegisterPostInitializationOutput` or a separate package

-## Warning about API availability?
+## Backwards compatibility and the Roslyn API